Can you learn Italian while you sleep?

 If you were looking for a secret trick to become fluent in Italian (literally) overnight, you might be disappointed.

 However, in a sense, it’s true that you can learn Italian while you sleep.

 If you truly want to understand how to learn faster, hopefully, you will have come to the conclusion that sleep is an essential step in the learning process.
 Thus, you should definitely take a night of sleep between study sessions.

 That’s why serious language audio courses are structured in lessons to be taken once a day and recommend taking a night of sleep between lessons, not during them!

 On a side note, if you feel that you don’t have enough time for studying, maybe it’s not your busy schedule, but your study methods, that make the process harder than it should be.
-While there are study tips that can certainly help, the most efficient way to tackle a new language is to watch a comprehensive guide and take 1-to-1 coaching with an expert.
+While there are study tips to learn Italian that can certainly help, the most efficient way to tackle a new language is to watch a comprehensive guide and take 1-to-1 coaching with an expert.
 That will boost your progress and relieve frustration.